rsuite/rsuite/docs/pages/guide/introduction/en-US/index.md

 | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | IE11, Edge                                                                                                                                                  | last 2 versions                                                                                                                                               | last 2 versions                                                                                                                                            | last 2 versions                                                                                                                                           |

-- ** IE<=9 is no longer supported ** since React Suite 3.0.
+- ** IE<=10 is no longer supported ** since React Suite 5.0.
-- Our support for IE10 has been gracefully downgraded, and some styles and animations have been simplified.

-  > Notice: For IE series browsers, you need to provide support using Polyfill.
-We recommend using [babel-preset-env][babel-preset-env] to handle browser compatibility issues.
+- If you need to continue using it on IE 10, please use [React Suite 4.0](https://v4.rsuitejs.com/guide/introduction/).
 - React Suite is designed and implemented for use on modern desktop browsers rather than mobile browsers.

 ### Server